 Champions and allies designated as dwarves gain bonuses or penalties based on other card's special powers.
 Some older Cards designated as being duergar are also dwarves.
 Not all dwarves are "Earthwalkers".
 Unless the card says "Earthwalker", it is not an earthwalker

-A champion with the earthwalking ability can travel under the ground to attack any realm in a player's formation.
+A champion or ally with the earthwalking ability can travel under the ground to attack any realm in a player's formation.
 Earthwalkers cannot attack realms that specifically state that they are immune to Earthwalkers, or that Earthwalkers cannot attack.
 Earthwalkers cannot attack realms that specify that only other types of champions may attack (such as "Can only be attacked by clerics" or "Can only be attacked by flyers or swimmers").
 The ability to Earthwalk is not granted to allies unless it specifically states so in the Earthwalker's card.
+A flyer cannot choose to not fly.
+A swimmer cannot choose to not swim.
+An earthwalker cannot choose to not earthwalk.
+In situations where a champion or ally has several types of movement, the champion can choose which type of movement to use.
+For example, if a champion becomes a flyer and earthwalker, they can choose how to move.
+The statement 'earthwalkers cannot attack' does not restrict the champion from flying to that realm, and 'only earthwalkers can attack' does not mean that the flying ability makes the champion unable to attack.

 Elf (Drow) champions and allies are considered to be both elf and elf (drow) for the purposes of card play.
 Champions and allies designated as elves (drows) gain bonuses or penalties on other card's special powers.

 Champions and allies designated as elves gain bonuses or penalties on other card's special powers.
 Elves can be of any champion type.
 There are several sub-races: Elf (Drow) (some old cards), Half-elves, and High elves.
-High-elves have a natural immunity to offensive magical items used against them.
-They do not sleep and can attack or defend the realms twice.
+Half-elves have a natural immunity to offensive magical items used against them.
+High-elves do not sleep and can attack or defend the realms twice.

 Card cannot be used with other magical items on the same champion.